Perhaps the best way to introduce this book is to recall the first encounter I had

-At that time, I did not know much about the moon or astronomy at all, but it was a peaceful evening, and it was then that I would begin to notice the first inkling of the astro-weather and geocentrism, et cetera.
+At that time, I did not know much about the moon or astronomy at all, but it was a peaceful evening, and a first inkling of the astro-weather and geocentrism, et cetera.

 "Do you know which way the moon goes?" the Colonel asked, being sort of jocular.